Who's Responsible for Post-Signature Contract Management?

 Once a contract is signed, failing to manage it with the same fervor seen in the approach to pre-signature management can leave an organization vulnerable to significant risk - ranging from missed deliverables and damaged relationships to fines and legal trouble.

 This blog explores some of the reasons post-signature contract management is often overlooked, and how organizations can fix the problem.

 Businesses aren't ignoring post-signature contract management for no reason.
 This process often gets overlooked because it can be hard to master, and there isn’t one “right” way to do it.

 Here are a few of the main challenges businesses face when managing contracts.

 Lack of structure

 Historically, most organizations do not have the processes or structure in place to manage a contract effectively after it has been signed.
-As Deloitte points out, "most companies really didn’t get a focus on even basic document retention until the last ten years ... [and] it’s hard to proactively manage your contractual relationships if you don’t know where the underlying contracts are or what is in them."
+As Deloitte points out, "most companies really didn’t get a focus on even basic document retention until the last ten years ... [and] it’s hard to proactively manage your contractual relationships if you don’t have a contract repository and don't know where the underlying contracts are or what is in them."

 Different points of focus

 Not every company has a dedicated contract manager or contract management team, which means there isn’t always a role invested in managing contracts after they have been signed.
 When people from various departments are responsible for managing their own contracts, it can be hard to create a uniform process based on different priorities and responsibilities.
 For instance, sales teams typically have a bias toward closing a deal, and don’t always have the tools in place to manage every deliverable and deadline throughout the life of the agreement.
 Finance and IT are often consumed with other work and don’t have the time to dedicate to closely monitoring contract terms and reporting on progress.